lostlivio/kubernetes-the-maas-way/docs/01-prerequisites.md

     * Ubuntu images
     * SSH keys (for currently logged in user)

-> SSH keys added to an account will will be automatically uploaded to any provisioned system node by user account.
+> SSH keys added to an account will will be automatically uploaded to any provisioned node by the user account.

 ### Turn on DHCP